-11Noyer (1992) argues for this hierarchy of φ -features based on Impoverishment patterns that morphemes in certain languages show.
-For instance, he proposes the following hierarchy for Arabic: 1 > 2 > PL > DUAL > F, based on which features get deleted first in the case of markedness accumulation (Noyer 1992:46).
-Specifically, Arabic shows gender distinctions on pronouns and agreement affixes in local person in the second person, but not in the first.
-Since it is presumably the feminine feature that gets deleted in the context of 1^{st} person (if it were the other way round, first person feminine would be syncretic with third person feminine), Noyer's interpretation of this is that markedness filters, which determine what combinations of features Impoverishment rules will apply to, consider the features not on an individual basis, but on the basis of their position in the markedness hierarchy.
+&lt;sup>13 Noyer (1992) argues for this hierarchy of $\phi$ -features based on Impoverishment patterns that morphemes in certain languages show.
+For instance, he proposes the following hierarchy for Arabic: 1 > 2 > PL > DUAL > F, based on which features get deleted first in the case of markedness accumulation (Noyer 1992: 46).
+Specifically, Arabic shows gender distinctions on pronouns and agreement affixes in local person in the second person but not in the first.
+Since it is presumably the feminine feature that gets deleted in the context of first person (if it were the other way round, firstperson feminine would be syncretic with third-person feminine), Noyer's interpretation of this is that markedness filters, which determine what combinations of features Impoverishment rules will apply to, consider the features not on an individual basis but on the basis of their position in the markedness hierarchy.

-12As the focus of this paper is the morphological encoding of person features, their semantics will largely be put aside.
-If semantics were to be taken into consideration, the property of person would quickly expose its further
+&lt;sup>14 As the focus of this paper is the morphological encoding of person features, their semantics will largely be put aside.
+If semantics were to be taken into consideration, the property of person would quickly expose its further complexity.
+See Gruber (2013); Ackema and Neeleman (2013, 2018); and Harbour (2016) for different proposals.
+These argue that mapping between the morphological and semantic realization of person features is not always direct and, as such, it will be left for further research.